JoelThomasGafford/JG_Data_Science_Meal_Planner/README.md

 ![Graph 1](output/Meal_Planner_08_Plot_A_001.png)

-Everything you just saw had to be redesigned to work with Shiny's reactive function, which was challenging.
+Everything you just saw had to be redesigned to work with Shiny's reactive functions, which was challenging.
 But it works now!

 TLDR: Play with the app!
 https://joelthomasgafford.shinyapps.io/JG_Data_Science_Meal_Planner/